Frequency-Domain Stochastic Modeling of Stationary Bivariate or Complex-Valued Signals: Application to turbulent flow data

-where we set $\theta_\pm(\omega)=0$; thus, the full model now has a total of four parameters.
-This simple coherence model naturally defines a timescale at which anisotropy begins, as the coherence is zero at $\omega = 1/c\Delta$, corresponding to a period of $2\pi c\Delta$, and then increases linearly as frequency decreases until at long timescales all energy is in the dominant Cartesian component.
-Equation~\eqref{eq:Anisotropy} defines the rotary cross-spectrum and should be correctly blurred, together with the spectrum of the Mat\'ern process (equation~\eqref{eq:Isotropy}), as detailed in Section~\ref{S:Whittle}.
-The appropriateness of the blurred Whittle likelihood fit is displayed in Figure~\ref{FigAnisoFit} for a trajectory from the anisotropic numerical simulation shown in the left panel of Fig~2.
-Here we have used a semi-parametric fit by excluding the upper half of the frequency range ($\Omega_{\textrm{max}}=\pi/2\Delta$) and well as the zero frequency as we cannot estimate $\rho_{+-}(\omega)$ here.
-The extra parameter in our model has succinctly captured the difference between the flow in each Cartesian component ($X$ and $Y$) at low frequencies.
-Thus the Mat\'ern model plus frequency-domain coherence as in equation~\eqref{eq:Anisotropy} appears to generally be a good fit for these complex-valued trajectories.
+The full stochastic model therefore has four parameters: three for the Mat\'ern process, and one to specify the rotary coherency.
+The proposed model is a valid Gaussian process as $S_{++}(\omega)\ge0$, $S_{--}(\omega)\ge0$, $|\rho_\pm(\omega)|\le1$ for all $\omega>0$, and the spectral matrix $\bm{S}_\pm(\omega)$ is integrable, as discussed in Section~\ref{prelim-rotary}.
+The choice of the ``triangle function" for the coherency in~\eqref{eq:Anisotropy} naturally defines a timescale at which anisotropy begins, as the coherence is zero at $\omega = 1/c$, corresponding to a period of $2\pi c$, and then increases linearly as frequency decreases until at long timescales all energy is in the dominant Cartesian component, which is $u$.
+The model of~\eqref{eq:Anisotropy} defines the rotary coherency and its parameter can be estimated, together with the parameters of the Mat\'ern process~\eqref{eq:Isotropy}, using the Whittle likelihood for rotary components as provided in Section~\ref{ss:whittlerotary}.
+The parameters in the optimization are initialized using least squares, namely starting from~\eqref{eq:Isotropy} we first assume $\alpha=0$ and rewrite

+and regress the observed log-periodogram $\log \hat{S}_{++}(\omega)$ over mid-range frequencies to make a least squares fit of $\nu$ and $\phi$.
+The parameter $\alpha$ is then set to a mid-range value of 0.1 cycles per day, and $c$ is set by finding the lowest frequency at which the estimated rotary coherency from multi-taper spectral estimates is zero.
+More details can be found in the online code.

+In Fig.~\ref{FigAnisoFit}, we display the Whittle likelihood fit to an individual signal (of length 1,001) obtained from the anisotropic numerical simulation shown in the left panel of Fig.~\ref{FigVorticities}.
+Because of the steep energy roll-off, we have used a semi-parametric fit by excluding 60\% of the frequency range, and thus only modeling up to 0.2 cycles per day, where the Nyquist is 0.5 cycles per day.
+We have also excluded the zero frequency from the fit, as we have removed the sample mean, and hence there is no spectral content at $\omega=0$.
+As the spectral slopes are steep, we use the tapered version of the Whittle likelihood~\cite{dahlhaus1988small}, as discussed in Section~\ref{S:Whittle}.
+Specifically we estimate the parameters of the modeled spectra using non-parametric multi-taper spectral estimates obtained from discrete prolate spheroidal sequences (dpss) \cite{thomson1982spectrum}, otherwise known as Slepian tapers, with bandwidth parameter set to 3.